Paris - Ile De France

 The Quartier Sainte-Marguerite developed around a church founded in 1712 (the district's oldest church).

 Rue du Faubourg-Saint-Antoine officially delineates Paris 11th District and 12th District.

-The history of these two districts have been, however, intertwined since the 13th century because they both developed around the influential Saint-Antoine Abbey.
+The history of these two districts have been, however, intertwined since the 13th century because they both developed around the influential but long gone Saint-Antoine Abbey.

 The Faubourg-Saint-Antoine indeed spreads on both districts.